 Chinese medicine is a seasonal medicine.
 Acupuncture, herbs, meditation, and exercise – everything is wrapped around living with the rhythms of the world around you.
 If you’re looking for a guide to preventative medicine and seasonal living, schedule a free 15-minute consultation or book a community acupuncture session.
 Together we can build a lifestyle for you that flows with the cycle of the year using traditional wisdom that fits your modern lifestyle.

-Currently, private acupuncture is only available for home visits or at Health Foundations for immediate postpartum or intrapartum care based off the recommendation of your midwife.
+Currently, private acupuncture is only available for home visits or at the St. Paul Health Foundations for immediate postpartum or intrapartum care based on the recommendation of your midwife.
 Contact me for details, including pricing.